Film Review Laila Majnu and Mobile- Reconstructed, Deconstructed

 In one scene, Qais accidentally irks a group performing Namaz by passing by from there.
 He apologizes and confronts them for losing focus while remembering their beloved [Allah] when he didn't while remembering his beloved [Laila] and that dialog hits so hard.
 I could not stop clapping.
 Thankfully there was no one to judge me.

-The film has many such hard-hitting scenes and beautiful moments that I feel like watching on the big screen.
-In another scene, Qais is about to meet Laila after 4 years, and he is careworn over his appearance, that nervousness and the vulnerability with which he meets her is so beautiful that you scream, for his helplessness.
+The film has many hard-hitting scenes and beautiful moments that I feel like watching on the big screen.
+In another scene, Qais is about to meet Laila after 4 years, and he is careworn over his appearance, that nervousness and the vulnerability with which he meets her is so beautiful that you cry, at his helplessness.
 You could see the pain so intrinsically that you want to be present there to help him heal, help him stabilize, and meet his Laila.
-Surprisingly, you do not see Laila in those scenes and wonder what happens to that carefree, rebellious girl who even after going through hardship, is still losing on him?
+Surprisingly, you do not see Laila in those scenes and wonder what happens to that carefree, rebellious love which despite going through hardship, is busy enough to not care about his whereabouts.

 It is a legend so you can't blame filmmakers.
 But if you are a hardcore romantic, you must avoid watching this film as it builds and breaks your heart at the same time.
 PS: I almost re-watched this film again, today till the father-daughter confrontation scene.
 I do not have much appetite for emotional outbursts and tears, Pushpa, so I left the film there.
-Probably will download the songs soon.
+You must watch it as a whole and can tell about your own views.

 ---